How does this medication work? What will it do for me?

 The usual recommended dose of oxycodone - naloxone is one tablet taken by mouth every 12 hours.
 This medication should be started at a low dose and gradually increased as needed for further relief.
-The maximum daily dose is 80 mg oxycodone and 40 mg naloxone per day or 40 mg/20 mg every 12 hours.
+The maximum daily dose is 80 mg of oxycodone and 40 mg of naloxone per day or 40 mg of oxycodone and 20 mg of naloxone every 12 hours.

 Due to the formulation of the tablets, you may see the remains of the tablet in your stool.
 This empty matrix no longer contains any medication.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.